Last Updated on

 Step one is to make your own copy.
 It’s no use to you as just a list of words in English.
 If you’re new to Google Sheets, you can do this from the File menu.
 If you’d rather move things to Excel, of course that’s your choice.

-2. Customise the list
+Customise the list for your language (and you)

 We want to draw your attention to a few things that need customising for every language.
 We do this ourselves, but have tried to keep this list fairly generic for your purposes.